CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 CrossKnowledge Learning Suite is compatible with Android tablets (Chrome browser) - additional requirements may be needed for the content hosted on the Learning Suite.

-Please note that SCORM connectors are not optimized for mobile usage
+Please note that SCORM and AICC connectors are not optimized for mobile usage

 ### CrossKnowledge content additional requirements